Design School Kolding X SPOOR

 From tannery to studio:

-Designskolen Kolding enters new collaboration with SPOOR
+Designskolen Kolding enters collaboration with SPOOR

-A new partnership has been formed between Kolding School of Design and Denmark’s last remaining tannery, SPOOR.
+A partnership has been formed between Kolding School of Design and Denmark’s last remaining tannery, SPOOR.
 The partnership supports the school’s vision of being responsible and leading in high-quality materials, while also giving students the opportunity to explore and understand the entire process from raw material to finished product.

 SPOOR is known for its uncompromising focus on sustainability, transparency, and traceability throughout production.
 The tannery works actively to ensure that each piece of leather they produce can be traced back to its origin, guaranteeing that the materials have been produced under responsible conditions, with respect for both the environment and animal welfare.